KDRS-SA/search-and-view-docs/_docs/xml/schema.md

 title: schema
 parent: XML View
 ---
 Some large databases are divided into parts called a schema.
 A table is uniquely referenced by using naming `schema.table`.
 To simplify table names, it is recommended to assign a default value for schema.
+This tag is not needed for simple databases with only one schema.

 {% highlight xml %}
     <view>